Theoretical Foundations of Conformal Prediction: The hardness of conditional independence testing

 \section{The hardness of conditional independence testing}

 The results of Section~\ref{sec:cond_indep_discrete_case} above show that testing conditional independence is possible in the setting where the confounder $W$ is discrete (or, perhaps, is a mixture of a discrete and a continuous distribution).
 In this section, we turn to the more challenging setting where the distribution of $W$ is instead continuous, or more generally, nonatomic---recall Definition~\ref{def:nonatomic}.
-We will see that in this setting, it is impossible to construct a distribution-free test with nontrivial power.

-Next, we will turn to formalizing this hardness result.
+We will now see that in this setting, it is impossible to construct a distribution-free test with nontrivial power.
 We will use the notation

 to represent a test function mapping a dataset of $n$ triples $((X_i,Y_i,W_i))_{i\in[n]}$ to the indicator of rejection.
-That is, $\psi=0$ indicates a failure to reject the null hypothesis of conditional independence~\eqref{eqn:H0_conditional_indep}, while $\psi=1$ indicates rejection. \begin{theorem} If the test $\psi$ has Type I error bounded by $\alpha$ for any distribution, i.e.,
+That is, $\psi(\bfX,\bfY,\bfW)=0$ indicates a failure to reject the null hypothesis of conditional independence~\eqref{eqn:H0_conditional_indep}, while $\psi(\bfX,\bfY,\bfW)=1$ indicates rejection. \begin{theorem}[Hardness of testing conditional independence] If the test $\psi$ has Type I error bounded by $\alpha$ for any distribution, i.e.,

 then the power of the test is not better than random for \emph{any} distribution $P$ such that $P_W$ is nonatomic,